wavemotion-dave/A8DS/readme.md

 disk and you can continue to run.
 Not all games will utilize a 2nd disk drive but D2: is available for those games that do.
 It's handy to have a few blank 90K single-sided disks available on your setup which you can find easily online - these can be used as save disks.

+The .ATR disk support handles up to 360K disks (it may work with larger disks, but has not been extensively tested beyond 360K).

 The emulator has the built-in Altirra BASIC 1.55 which is a drop-in replacement for the Atari Basic Rev C (only more full-featured).
 Normally you can leave this disabled but